-The preparation of all other necessary permit applications will be the responsibility of the Proposer.
+The preparation of all necessary permits applications and potential re-evaluations shall be the responsibility of the Proposer.
 Regarding any permit or license that must be obtained in the name of SCDOT, the Proposer shall perform all functions within its power to obtain the permit or license, and SCDOT shall fully cooperate in this effort and perform any functions that must be performed by SCDOT.
+Permittee Responsible Mitigation (PRM) may be required for individual projects.